biocatiit/website/content/news/2021_musclex2.rst

             systems under non-crystalline conditions similar to their functional states in living tissues.
-We will have a series introductory presentations of the scientific missions supported at BioCAT as well as a series of talks highlight recent muscle studies using x-ray diffraction and scattering.
+We will have a series introductory presentations of the scientific missions supported at BioCAT as well as a series of talks highlighting recent muscle studies using x-ray diffraction and scattering.

             The workshop will take place from 5/20/21 to 5/21/21 and is